 You can show the routing buttons based on specific conditions, for example, when particular data is missing, and you need to review and decide on the next action.

 Yes!
-There is one caveat - you need to set conditions so that the sets show correctly and don't break the workflow.
-If you set conditions on each set, one set will show at a time or to specific group of users.
+There is one caveat - you need to set conditions so that the sets show correctly and don’t break the workflow.
+If you set conditions on each set, one set will show at a time or to a specific group of users.

 You can use the Routing form field as an alternative to the Decision step.